Ferry: United States

+The largest ferry system in the United States is the public Washington State Ferries system in the Pacific Northwest, which has ten routes on Puget Sound and around the San Juan Islands.
+In 2025, the system carried 20.1 million total passengers and 9.4 million vehicles aboard its 21 vessels, which are able to carry up to 1,793 passengers and 202 vehicles on a single trip.
+The ferries serve commuters in the Seattle metropolitan area as well as tourist and recreational traffic.
+They are integrated into the state highway system and operated by the Washington State Department of Transportation.
+The region also has a number of passenger-only services that are operated by other public agencies as well as private companies.
+Kitsap Transit operates local foot ferries within its local area and "fast ferries" to Seattle that carried 1.2 million passengers in 2024.

 Due to the North Carolina coast's geography, consisting of numerous sounds, inlets, tidal arms, and islands, ferry transportation is essential in the region.
 The state operates twelve routes, eight of which are under the oversight of the North Carolina Department of Transportation Ferry Division, three of which are under the direct oversight of the North Carolina Department of Transportation, and one of which is under the oversight of the North Carolina Division of Parks and Recreation.
 Three of the Ferry Division routes are tolled, and all ferry routes operated by the North Carolina Department of Transportation carry both vehicles and pedestrians, although certain vessels only carry pedestrians and cyclists.
 The National Park Service additionally works with private companies to offer ferry service to locations such as Cape Lookout and Portsmouth.
-Internationally, ferry services like ferry to Ireland from UK provide critical connections across the Irish Sea, akin to North Carolina's coastal network.

-Washington State Ferries operates the most extensive ferry system in the continental United States and the second largest in the world by vehicles carried, with ten routes on Puget Sound and the Strait of Juan de Fuca serving terminals in Washington and Vancouver Island.
-In 2016, Washington State Ferries carried 10.5 million vehicles and 24.2 million riders in total.

 The Alaska Marine Highway System provides service between Bellingham, Washington, and various towns and villages throughout Southeast and Southwest Alaska, including crossings of the Gulf of Alaska.
-AMHS provides affordable access to many small communities with no road connection or airport.
+AMHS provides access to many small communities with no road connection or airport.